ministryofjustice/analytics-platform-control-panel/doc/docker.md

 ## .env file

 You need to create a `.env` file with the settings to enable it to connect to external services.
+This section explains how to create one.

+Lines in this file are simply of format `KEY=value`.

-For testing purposes, you can simply connect to some services used for the dev environment.
-To do this, for the keys listed below, copy the matching lines from chart-env-config/dev/cpanel.yml (in the [config repo](https://github.com/ministryofjustice/analytics-platform-config) and if you've not done so already, you'll need to [decrypt the files in that repo](https://github.com/ministryofjustice/analytics-platform-ops/tree/master/git-crypt#decrypting-the-secrets)) and just change the format of each line to `KEY=value`:
+The full list of settings are documented here: [Environment Variables Reference](environment.md).
+However you can simply get a lot of these values from the settings we use to run Control Panel on the dev cluster.
+This will connect your locally running Control Panel to AP's dev Auth0 OIDC API, dev Kubernetes cluster, etc. To do this, for the keys listed below, copy the matching lines from chart-env-config/dev/cpanel.yml (in the [config repo](https://github.com/ministryofjustice/analytics-platform-config) and if you've not done so already, you'll need to [decrypt the files in that repo](https://github.com/ministryofjustice/analytics-platform-ops/tree/master/git-crypt#decrypting-the-secrets)) and just change the format of each line to `KEY=value`.
+These are the keys you need to copy to get your control panel started:

 ```sh
 # To log in with OIDC